-Let’s be real – its beyond time.
+Let’s be real – it’s beyond time.

 It’s generally pretty easy for me to keep my diet in check during the week.
-The weekends…. it’s another story.
+The weekends… it’s another story.
 Since I’m not competing this year I haven’t been following any real nutrition plan.

-Of course I took that to the extreme.
+Of course, I took that to the extreme.

 What I know about myself is that I love to indulge.
 I also know that when that starts happening too much, I feel like crap.
-It affects my physically and mentally.
+It affects me physically and mentally.
 I’ve been struggling lately, and I know it’s time to reign it in.

 I’m only through Day 1, but here’s my first reactions: